Skip to content

 Tim Dumol, Founding Engineer & Chief of Infrastructure at Expedock

-Forget rigid runner configurations.
-No one wants to pay for a 2CPU/8GiB machine when your workflow can run with a 2CPU/4GiB instance.
-Take advantage of the wide selection of AWS instances to get even more savings and stop wasting resources.
+With RunsOn you can take advantage of the wide inventory of AWS instances to get even more savings and stop wasting resources.
 Specify RAM, CPU, GPU, DISK size, instance type, static IP support, and more at runtime:

 runs-on: ubuntu-latest # ⤵️ replace with